Inuit clothing: Children's clothing

 Inuit infants wore little to no clothing, as they were usually held close to their mother in the amauti.
 What clothing they did wear, usually a small jacket, cap, mittens, or socks, was made from the thinnest skins available: fetal or newborn caribou, crow, or marmot.
 The Qikirtamiut of the Belcher Islands in Hudson Bay sewed bonnets for their infants from the delicate neck and head skins of eider ducks.

 Children's clothing was similar in function to adult clothing, but typically made of softer materials like caribou fawn, fox skin, or rabbit.
 Once children were old enough to walk, they would wear a one-piece suit called an atajuq, similar in form to a modern blanket sleeper.
-This garment had attached feet and often mittens as well, and unlike an adult's trousers, it opened at the crotch to allow the child to relieve themselves.
+This garment had attached feet and often mittens, and unlike an adult's trousers, it opened at the crotch to allow the child to relieve themselves.
 Many of these suits had detached caps, which could be tied down with fringe to prevent them from getting lost.
 The hood shape and position of decorative flourishes on these suits differentiated between genders.

 As children aged, they gradually transitioned into more adult-like garments.
 Older children wore outfits with separate parkas and trousers, although boots were generally sewn directly to the trousers.
 Amautis for female children often had small amaut, and they sometimes carried younger siblings in them to assist their mother.
 Clothing for girls and boys changed at puberty; in eastern Greenland, for example, both received naatsit, or under-breeches, to mark the transition.
 In general, when girls reached puberty, amauti tails were made longer, and the hood and amaut were enlarged to indicate fertility.
 Hairstyles for pubescent girls also changed to indicate their new status.

+Modern usage

+Many Inuit wear a combination of traditional skin garments, garments which use traditional patterns with imported materials, and mass-produced imported clothing, depending on the season and weather, availability, and the desire to be stylish.
+The fabric-based atikłuk and the Mother Hubbard parka remain popular and fashionable in Alaska and Northern Canada, respectively.
+Mothers from all occupations still make use of the amauti, which may be worn over fabric leggings or jeans.
+Both handmade and imported garments may feature logos and images from traditional or contemporary Inuit culture, such as Inuit organizations, sports teams, musical groups, or common northern foodstuffs.
+Although it is uncommon for modern Inuit to wear complete outfits of traditional skin clothing, fur boots, coats and mittens are still popular in many Arctic places.
+Skin clothing is preferred for winter wear, especially for Inuit who make their living outdoors in traditional occupations such as hunting and trapping, or modern work like scientific research.
+Traditional skin clothing is also preferred for special occasions like drum dances, weddings, and holiday festivities.